fenago/deep-learning-time-series-forecasting/chapter_11/Lab8.md

 ```

 If you are interested in making multi-step predictions, you can change the call topredict()in
-thesimpleforecast() function and also change the calculation of error in themeasurermse()
+the simpleforecast() function and also change the calculation of error in the measure_rmse()
 function.
 We can callwalkforwardvalidation()repeatedly with different lists of model
 configurations.
 One possible issue is that some combinations of model configurations may not
 be called for the model and will throw an exception.
 We can trap exceptions and ignore warnings during the grid search by wrapping all calls to

-walkforwardvalidation()with a try-except and a block to ignore warnings.
+walkforwardvalidation() with a try-except and a block to ignore warnings.
 We can also
 add debugging support to disable these protections in the case we want to see what is really
 going on.
 Finally, if an error does occur, we can return aNoneresult; otherwise, we can print
 some information about the skill of each model evaluated.
 This is helpful when a large number